 Our Covid risk assessment

 We are determined to do all that we can to ensure our school is as safe as possible for our children, their families and carers, our staff, and any visitors who come to school.
 Our risk assessment is based upon the Local Authority guidance and is approved and reviewed by our school Governors.
-Please see below our most recent risk assessment.
-This will be constantly under review as we monitor how things are going, and will be changed as needed to ensure we have the best possible practice in place.
+It is constantly under review as we monitor how things are going, and will be changed as needed to ensure we have the best possible practice in place.